a-n-rose/Python-Sound-Tool/README.md

 # Installation

-Clone this repository.
-Set the working directory where you clone this repository.

-You will be able to use the provided example audio and models in the folder `audiodata`.
+Regardless of installation method, if you clone this repo, you will be able to use the provided example audio and models in the folder `audiodata` and the jupyter notebooks in the folder `jupyter_notebooks`.

 ## CPU instructions